web3dl/stream-api-starter/README.md

 To run the example, execute `main.py` after completing the [installation](#installation) steps.
 By default, it downloads Ethereum blocks between 0 - 100,000.
 You can easily modify the code to download data from a different chain or table.

-`main.py` will:

-- Use the [StreamClient](#streamclient) convenience class to stream data from the Stream API.
-- Downlaod Ethereum blocks between block 0 and 100,000.
-- Save data to: `./data/dump.csv`.
-- Report download progress.

-The Stream API is the fastest way to download data from the data lake.
+The Stream API is the fastest way to download data from Web3DL.

 ## Project Structure